SPF SoftFail – Everything that Causes an SPF Fail

 Therefore, any IP address that is not listed in your SPF policy will result in a soft fail.

 An SPF soft fail may be viewed as a pass or fail, depending on how you configure DMARC in your email server.

 SPF soft fail example:

 What is an SPF hard fail?

-An SPF fail, also referred to as an SPF hard fail, is when the IP address determined to be the source of the email is not listed as an authorized sender within the SPF record.
+An SPF fail, or SPF hard fail, occurs when the IP address that the emails’ originating from is not listed as an authorized sender.

 SPF hard fail example:

 What is the difference between an SPF soft fail and an SPF hard fail?

 The main difference between the two is pretty simple.
 Is it listed on your SPF record?

 Hard fails can cause emails to be blocked completely.
 If you send emails from a server that’s not listed in the SPF record, your emails may be discarded altogether and fail SPF.